 Born: 02 October 1998 (London, England)

-Training regularly under the guidance of goalkeeping coach Toni Jimenez, he appeared on the first team bench in three consecutive matches in September, 2018, and signed a new contract with the club early the following month.
+He appeared on the bench in three consecutive matches in September, 2018, and signed a new contract with the club early the following month.
 He played six times for our Development Squad during that season as well - four times in the Premier League 2 and twice in the EFL Trophy against senior sides Gillingham and Portsmouth.

 A local lad who was born and bred in Tottenham and is a lifelong Spurs fan, Alfie attended Park View School and joined our Academy full-time in the summer of 2015.
 He previously made his debut for our Under-18s in 2014/15 when he stepped off the bench in a 3-0 win at Brighton in January, 2015.